Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 ...What made this strange baggage train so comical was the motley clothing of the black people...
 These people were given their freedom by the army because it was actually thought this would punish the rich, rebellious-minded inhabitants of Carolina and Virginia.
 They had plundered the wardrobes of their masters and mistresses, divided the loot, and clothed themselves piecemeal.
 For example, a completely naked Negro wore a pair of silk breeches, another a finely colored coat, a third a silk vest without sleeves, a fourth an elegant shirt, a fifth a fine churchman's hat, and a sixth a wig....
 If one imagines all these variegated creatures on thousands of horses, then one has the complete picture.

-At least one enslaved man earned his freedom by serving as a spy for the Revolutionary cause.
+Lafayette had his own enslaved man working as a double agent, and he managed to earn his freedom by serving as a spy for the Revolutionary cause.
 James was granted permission by the New Kent County planter who "owned" him to leave the plantation.
 He worked in Yorktown at Cornwallis' headquarters in 1781, and both sides allowed him to pass through the lines as a laborer.
 James shared information with British officers about the French and American activities, but he was operating as a double agent.
 He reported more valuable intelligence, gathered from listening to dinner discussions by those officers, to the Marquis de Lafayette.

 John Trumbull included Peter Salem in his painting The Death of General Warren at the Battle of Bunker's Hill